 - to be mindful to nurture my own spiritual health, so that I may help bring a spirit of balance and wholeness to our church community;

-- to seek to understand others with humility and an open mind, and interact with my fellow UU members with integrity and respect;
+- to seek to understand others with humility and an open mind, and to interact with my fellow UU members with integrity and respect;

 - to use wisdom and patience in challenging or conflicting situations, and to seek honest reconciliation while recognizing we may not always come to agreement;